-The lunar phase is a Waning Gibbous.
-Today we will have 10 hours and 59 minutes of sun.
-The solar transit will be at 12:21 pm and the length of time the moon will be visible will be 13 hours and 17 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 13 hours and 30 minutes of sun.
+The solar transit is at 1:36 pm and the length of time the moon will be visible will be 11 hours and 41 minutes.

-The tidal coefficient today is 57 (average).
-At noon the tidal coefficient drops to 55 to end the day with a tidal coefficient of 54.
-The tide heights today are 0.6 m, 2.6 m and 0.6 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Marsden Point which is of 3.0 m and a minimum height of 0.2 m.
+The tidal coefficient today is 78, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 71 to end the day with a tidal coefficient of 64.
+The tide heights today are 0.4 m, 2.9 m and 0.4 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Marsden Point which is of 3.0 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Marsden Point tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Marsden Point tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: